Boucle du Mouhoun Region

-Boucle du Mouhoun is one of Burkina Faso's 13 administrative regions.
+Boucle du Mouhoun ([bukl dy mu.un], "Bend of the Black Volta") is one of Burkina Faso's 13 administrative regions.
 It was created on 2 July 2001 and had a population of 1,898,133 in 2019.
-It is the 4th most populous region in Burkina Faso, and contains 9.26% of all Burkinabé.
+It is the 4th most populous region in Burkina Faso and contains 9.26% of all Burkinabé.
 The region's capital is Dédougou.
 Six provinces make up the Boucle du Mouhoun region—Balé, Banwa, Kossi, Mouhoun, Nayala, and Sourou.

 As of 2019, the population of the region was 1,898,133 with 50.2% females.
 The population in the region was 9.26% of the total population of the country.
 The coverage of cereal need compared to the total production of the region was 187%.
 As of 2007, the literacy rate in the region was 23.2%, compared to a national average of 28.3%.

 Geography

-Most of Burkino Faso is a wide plateau formed by riverine systems and is called falaise de Banfora.
+Most of Burkina Faso is a wide plateau formed by riverine systems and is called falaise de Banfora.
 There are three major rivers, the Red Volta, Black Volta and White Volta, which cuts through different valleys.
 The climate is generally hot, with unreliable rains across different seasons.
 Gold and quartz are common minerals found across the country, while manganese deposits are also common.
 The dry season is usually from October to May and rains are common during the wet season from June to September.
 The soil texture is porous and hence the yield is also poor.
 The average elevation is around 200 m to 300 m above mean sea level.
 Among West African countries, Burkino Faso has the largest elephant population and the country is replete with game reserves.
 The southern regions are more tropical in nature and have savannah and forests.
 The principal river is the Black Volta, that originates in the southern region and drains into Ghana.
 The areas near the rivers usually have flies like tsetse and similium, which are carriers of sleep sickness and river blindness.
 The average rainfall in the region is around 100 cm compared to northern regions that receive only 25 cm rainfall.